Ethiopian food delivery startup rides to restaurants' rescue

-ADDIS ABABA, June 3 (Reuters) - Restaurants may still be officially open in Ethiopia, but diners are staying away due to the coronavirus pandemic.
+ADDIS ABABA (Reuters) - Restaurants may still be officially open in Ethiopia, but diners are staying away due to the coronavirus pandemic.

 Connecting the two is an Ethiopian food delivery service, Deliver Addis, which has seen demand surge since the start of the health crisis.